Here’s our 10 tips for managing family home working over the coming weeks, updated for the January/February 2021 national lockdown.

 Take time to get yourselves organised as a family to make this situation work as best as you can for each of you.
 Providing a structure to your days will help to create calmness, safety and a focus on getting things done in a positive way rather than falling into a cycle of despair and negativity.
 It’s likely to involve trial and error, tweaking along the way to make it work for each of you.
 Set yourself up to succeed, not to fail – even if this means letting go of some things and not getting everything completed.

-The government and employers recognise that working from home whilst caring for children will be challenging and it’s great to see some employers already putting resources together to help their employees at this time.
+The government and employers recognise that working from home whilst caring for children will be challenging and it’s great to see some employers have put resources together to help their employees at this time.
 If you feel that you are not being supported then raise this with your line manager.

 7. Keep talking as a family